 - There are a total of 6,514 windows in the building.

 - The structure is recognized as a National Historic Landmark by National Park Services.

 - The upper half of this skyscraper remained entirely vacant for most of the 1930s.

-- There are total 73 elevators in the building.
+- There are a total of 73 elevators in the building.
 Originally there were 64 elevators.

-- On an average, this building is struck by lightning 100 times in a year.
+- On average this building is struck by lightning 100 times in a year.

-- William Lamb, an architect at the firm Shreve, Lamb & Harmon was the person who designed the Empire State building.
+- William Lamb, an architect at the firm Shreve, Lamb & Harmon was the person who came up with the design for the Empire State building.